music-encoding/guidelines/_guidelines-v3/02-header/02-headerEncodingDescription/04-headerSamplingDeclaration.md

 but is not restricted to these.

-{% include plainExample.html example="./v3/examples/header/header-sample051.xml" valid="true" %}
+{% include plainExample.html example="examples/header/header-sample051.xml" valid="true" version=page.version %}

 It may also include a simple description of any parts of the source text included or
 excluded:

-{% include plainExample.html example="./v3/examples/header/header-sample052.xml" valid="true" %}
+{% include plainExample.html example="examples/header/header-sample052.xml" valid="true" version=page.version %}

-{% include plainExample.html example="./v3/examples/header/header-sample053.xml" valid="true" %}
+{% include plainExample.html example="examples/header/header-sample053.xml" valid="true" version=page.version %}

 A sampling declaration which applies to more than one text or division of a text need not